Home / 5G / Protocols / PHY / PBCH

 PBCH is part of the early discovery chain.
 The UE first locks to the SSB path, then decodes PBCH, and only after that can it move cleanly toward PRACH.

-• PBCH carries the Master Information Block.
+• PBCH carries the MIB and related PBCH payload.

 Role Broadcast delivery of early system information

-How PBCH works in practice
+How the PBCH model works

-PBCH and MIB delivery
+MIB delivery

 PBCH The physical broadcast channel carrying key early access information